-Our new strategy to 2021 supports our core vision and will focus more on how we refine the experience and services we offer so we can maximise the impact our work has on the lives of those we support.
-We will better understand our current impact and how our resources are used, so that we ensure the service and experience we offer continue to be transformational for individuals, communities and wider society.
+Our strategy to 2021 supports our core vision and focusses on refining the experience and services we offer so we can maximise the impact our work has on the lives of those we support.
+We will also better understand our impact and how our resources are used, so that we ensure the service and experience we offer continue to be transformational for individuals, communities and wider society.